Asymptotic syzygies of secant varieties of curves: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor, Kevin Tucker, for his support and encouragement.
 I also thank Daniel Erman for his insightful suggestions.
-During this work, I was supported by grant number 1246844 from the National Science Foundation.
+Thanks to the anonymous referee for a close reading which improved the clarity of the text.
+The author was supported by grant number 1246844 from the National Science Foundation.